Summer Mosquito Control

 First Flyer Over

-The first mosquito flyover is typically scheduled mid-June depending on weather conditions.
-Potential follow up flyover will occur in July after the river level recedes and pending availability of funds.
+The first mosquito flyover is scheduled for the week of June 22, 2020, depending on weather conditions.
 The mosquito flyover is a preventative measure, the purpose is to target mosquito larvae.
 The pilot releases a natural substance over large areas of standing water.
 On the ground, Parks’ staff adds a similar natural Larvacide in a "biscuit" form to smaller areas of standing water on City property.
 These chemicals eliminate mosquitoes while they are in their larvae stage.

 To have your address to the "no fogging list" please contact (307) 872-6151